PatonaIM/BMAD_SIEG/backend/docs/VIDEO_STORAGE.md

 ## Row Level Security (RLS)

+> **⚠️ IMPORTANT: RLS Policies Not Currently Used**
+>
+> This section documents RLS policy templates for reference, but they are **NOT IMPLEMENTED** in the current architecture.
+>
+> **Reason**: Backend uses Supabase `service_role` key which automatically bypasses all RLS policies.
+All storage operations are performed server-side through the backend API, which handles authorization at the application layer.
+>
+> **When to implement**: Only if architecture changes to allow direct frontend-to-Supabase uploads/downloads using `anon` or `authenticated` keys.

 Supabase Storage uses Row Level Security policies to enforce access control.
 These policies must be configured manually in the Supabase dashboard.

 ### Configuration Steps